 The Examining Regulations provide: "the purpose of preserving and sealing digital evidence is to ensure its integrity, authenticity and originality.
 As evidence, all the storage means, electronic devices and digital data shall be preserved and sealed at the scene for future use."
 It specifies the method of preserving digital devices and storage means: "(1) The sealing method in use shall ensure that no one shall have an access to the sealed storage means and digital devices unless an unsealing procedure takes place; (2) Photos shall be taken before and after the sealing procedure of the sealed digital and storage devices, and a 'Sealing Log of Digital Evidence' shall be prepared.
 Photos shall be taken from different angles, displaying the condition before and after the sealing, especially the sealing location and the sealing tag."
+6

-Article 14 then states: "Methods of preserving storage devices and electronic/ digital data shall include the following: (1) The Integrity Value Method shall measure the integrity value of electronic/digital data and storage devices, and shall record the information in the 'Preservation Log of Digital Evidence.'
-(2) When storage
+Article 14 then states: "Methods of preserving storage devices and electronic/digital data shall include the following: (1) The Integrity Value Method shall measure the integrity value of electronic/digital data and storage devices, and shall record the information in the 'Preservation Log of Digital Evidence.'
+(2) When storage devices and duplicates are immeasurable by the integrity value or unduplicated, the Sealing Method shall be used and the reasons be explained on the field note or the examination report according to Article 13 mentioned above."7

-&lt;sup>4Scientific Working Group on Digital Evidence and International Organization on Digital Evidence: Standards and Principles, in Forensic Science Communication, 2000.
+4 Scientific Working Group on Digital Evidence and International Organization on Digital Evidence: Standards and Principles, in Forensic Science Communication, 2000.

-&lt;sup>5Regulations on Examination of Computer Crime Scenes and Digital Evidence, Art.
+5 Regulations on Examination of Computer Crime Scenes and Digital Evidence, Art.
 12.